John Houseman: Collaboration with Orson Welles

 In 1934, Houseman was looking to cast Panic, a play he was producing based on a drama by Archibald MacLeish concerning a Wall Street financier whose world crumbles about him when consumed by the crash of 1929.
 Although the central figure is a man in his late fifties, Houseman became obsessed by the notion that a young man named Orson Welles he had seen in Katharine Cornell's production of Romeo and Juliet was the only person qualified to play the leading role.
 Welles consented and, after preliminary conversations, agreed to leave the play he was in after a single night to take the lead in Houseman's production.
 Panic opened at the Imperial Theatre on March 15, 1935.
 Among the cast was Houseman's ex-wife, Zita Johann, who had co-starred with Boris Karloff three years earlier in Universal's The Mummy.

 Although the play opened to indifferent notices and ran for a mere three performances, it nevertheless led to the forging of a theatrical team, a fruitful but stormy partnership in which Houseman said Welles "was the teacher, I, the apprentice."

 He supervised the direction of Walk Together Chillun in 1936.

 Federal Theatre Project

 In 1936, the Federal Theatre Project of the Works Progress Administration put unemployed theatre performers and employees to work.
-The Negro Theatre Unit of the Federal Theatre Project was headed by Rose McClendon, a well-known black actress, and Houseman, a theatre producer.
-Houseman describes the experience in one of his memoirs:
+The Negro Theatre Unit of the Federal Theatre Project was headed by Rose McClendon, a well-known black actress, and Houseman.
+He describes the experience in one of his memoirs:

 Within a year of its formation, the Federal Theatre had more than fifteen thousand men and women on its payroll at an average wage of approximately twenty dollars a week.
 During the four years of its existence its productions played to more than thirty million people in more than two hundred theatres as well as portable stages, school auditoriums and public parks the country over.